jaeming/grasshopper/README.md

 ##### Back-end
 - algorithm for top boards & messages (recent activity)
-- search feature
+- search feature???

 ##### Front-end
-- success messages for create and delete
+- success/error messages
-- 403 messages, etc...
-- better re-directs after create and delete
-- convert user controller to a factory service
+- convert user controller to a service (log in & log out)

+Finish re-creating CRUD actions with the new service:
   - edit boards and messages
-- look at loading messages in a more optimized way
-- new board form as modal
+  - delete Boards and Messages